 Healy and Anchia disagreed with the naysayers.
 Healy argued there was a path to build a new kind of firm, one that would dig deeper to uncover opportunities others miss.
 A firm that could make money for investors and still help the communities in which those investments took root.

 Healy believed this for one really good reason: His mother told him so.

 “My mom is an immigration lawyer,” Healy says.
 “She said, ‘You guys should look at EB-5.’”
 She stressed that EB-5, a long-lumbering government visa program that offers U.S. residency to foreign nationals who made job-creating investments in distressed or rural communities, was at its heart an excellent vehicle for people to realize the American Dream.
 But the EB-5 industry largely lacked the professionalism of the sort they could bring.
 Healy and Anchia realized such a firm could serve the cause-oriented approach they both desired: make smart, creative, catalytic investments in undercapitalized areas, thereby making money for investors and helping communities prosper.

-The staff went from four friends in 2008 to 55 employees who collectively hail from 18 countries and speak 17 languages.
-Civitas’ 1,200-plus investor base now spans more than 30 countries, and the firm’s investments now range from California to New York City.
+The staff went from four friends in late 2008 to more than 40 employees who collectively speak over a dozen languages.
+Civitas’ 1,400-plus investor base now spans more than 40 countries, and the firm’s investments now range from California to New York City.
 Using the same principles that built the firm’s brand in EB-5 investments, Civitas Capital Group expanded its investor base from individuals to family offices and institutions also seeking investments in the areas Civitas operates: lodging, multifamily, senior-assisted living, and even alternative credit.